berylcczhang/TEST/README.md

 ### Questions, bugs, and getting involved ###

-If you have questions about SLUG, have discovered any bugs, or want to contribute to ongoing development, please contact [Mark Krumholz](https://sites.google.com/a/ucsc.edu/krumholz/), mkrumhol@ucsc.edu.
+If you have questions about SLUG, have discovered any bugs, or want to contribute to ongoing development, please contact [Mark Krumholz](http://www.mso.anu.edu.au/~krumholz/), mark.krumholz@anu.edu.au.

 ### Acknowledgements ###

 SLUG was the product of many people's work.
-The core code was originally written by Robert da Silva and Michele Fumagalli, with contributions from Jonathan Parra.
-The reimplementation and python parsing routines were written by Mark Krumholz.
+Version 1 was written by Robert da Silva and Michele Fumagalli, with contributions and improvements from Jonathan Parra.
+Version 2 of SLUG, as well as slugpy, were written by primarily by Mark Krumholz, with contributions from Michele Fumagalli, Teddy Rendahl, Evan Demers, and Greg Ashworth.
 SLUG benefitted enormously from the methods and library of track and atmosphere models curated by Claus Leitherer as part of [starburst99](http://www.stsci.edu/science/starburst99/docs/default.htm).
-The extensive set of filters available started with the compilation provided by Charlie Conroy, who maintains a filter list as part of [FSPS](https://code.google.com/p/fsps/).
+The extensive set of filters available started with the compilation provided by Charlie Conroy, who maintains a filter list as part of [FSPS](https://code.google.com/p/fsps/), though it has grown considerably since then.
 The predefined extinction curves are courtesy of Daniela Calzetti.

 ### License ###